headlines-toolkit/ht-authentication-firebase/README.md

 *   `AnonymousLoginException`: Thrown when anonymous sign-in fails.
 *   `EmailSignInException`: Thrown when email/password sign-in fails.
 *   `GoogleSignInException`: Thrown when Google Sign-In fails.
+*   `SendSignInLinkException`: Thrown when sending the email sign-in link fails.
+*   `InvalidSignInLinkException`: Thrown when attempting to sign in with an invalid email link.
 *   `LogoutException`: Thrown when sign-out fails.
 *   `DeleteAccountException`: Thrown when account deletion fails.

 You should handle these exceptions appropriately in your application.